collinhundley/APTargets/README.md

 myButton.addTarget(self, action: "buttonTapped:", forControlEvents: .TouchUpInside)
 ```

-And here's how you do it with this `UIButton` extension:
+And here's how you do it with APButtonExtensions:

 ```
 myButton.addTarget(.TouchUpInside, action: buttonTapped)